-The Rain is Coming is Smith’s feminist reworking of Schubert’s Die Schone Mullerin in collaboration with British composer Emily Levy and celebrated British baritone, Roderick Williams.
-The piece received its world premiere on BBC Radio 3.
+THE RAIN IS COMING is a feminist reworking of Schubert’s Die Schone Mullerin a collaboration with British composer Emily Levy and celebrated British baritone and composer, Roderick Williams.
+The piece received its world premiere on BBC RADIO 3.
+Rommi is currently collaborating with Roderick Williams on a new work, in response to Beethoven’s archive which is scheduled to premiere this year at the AUSTRALIAN FESTIVAL OF CHAMBER MUSIC.

 ‘Thank you for helping me colour in my outline”